 Whether it’s your first job or the latest of many, you’re likely to send out many resumes and go through numerous interviews before getting a job.
 A typical job search can take several weeks or even months to finish successfully.

 There are four main strategies that go into a successful job search.
-The staff at the Career Center can help you with each strategy!
-They are:
+The Career and Professional Development staff can help you with each strategy!

 All employers are seeking candidates with related experience and skills they need!
-Get experience through work study jobs, summer jobs, volunteering, class projects, practicums, and internships.
-Build your skill set, applicable to your career fields of interest!
+Get experience through student employment, summer jobs, volunteering, class projects, practicums and internships.
+Build your skillset, applicable to your career fields of interest!
+Learn more at Handshake.

 You’re going to need résumés and cover letters that are tailored to each position!
 And once you land interviews, you’ll want to interview with confidence based on a clear understanding of the job, company, and your related skills and experience!

-By the time you’re a junior, you’ll want to attend the Career Center’s PROFESSIONAL DEVELOPMENT SERIES (five workshops offered numerous times each semester) to enlist the above strategies.
+By the time you’re a junior, you’ll want to attend the Career Center’s Professional Development Series to enlist the above strategies.

-Good luck on your job search!
+Good luck with your job search!
 While the process can seem daunting and discouraging, it’s also a time of great reward and satisfaction — especially when you get that job offer!